-We had net cash used in operating activities of RMB43.0 million, RMB55.5 million and RMB151.7 million (US\$23.2 million) in 2018, 2019 and 2020, respectively.
-Our primary sources of liquidity have been proceeds from issuance of equity securities in our initial public offering and private placements, customer advances and short-term bank borrowings.
-As of December 31, 2020, we had RMB137.8 million (US\$21.1 million) in cash and cash equivalents, of which 57% were held in Renminbi and the remainder was held in U.S. dollars and other currencies.
+We had net cash used in operating activities of RMB55.5 million, RMB151.7 million and RMB121.6 million (US\$19.1 million) in 2019, 2020 and 2021, respectively.
+Our primary sources of liquidity have been proceeds from issuance of equity securities in our initial public offering and private placements, customer advances, short-term and long-term bank loans.
+As of December 31, 2021, we had RMB312.0 million (US\$49.0 million) in cash and cash equivalents and short-term investments, of which 8.5% were held in Renminbi and the remainder was held in U.S. dollars and other currencies.
 Our cash and cash equivalents consist primarily of cash on hand and highly liquid investments which are unrestricted as to withdrawal or use, and which have original maturities of three months or less.

 On January 29, 2021, we completed the private placement for a new issuance of our Class A ordinary shares with a total cash consideration of US\$40 million.
-We believe our cash on hand will be sufficient to meet our current and anticipated needs for general corporate purposes for at least the next 12 months.
+We believe that our current cash and cash equivalents and our anticipated cash flows from operations will be sufficient to meet our anticipated working capital requirements and material cash requirements for at least the next 12 months.
 However, we may need additional cash resources in the future if we experience changes in business conditions or other developments, or if we pursue opportunities for investment, acquisition, capital expenditure or similar actions.
 If we determine that our cash requirements exceed the amount of cash we have on hand, we may seek to issue equity or equity linked securities or obtain debt financing.
 The issuance and sale of additional equity would result in further dilution to our shareholders.
 The incurrence of indebtedness would result in increased fixed obligations and could result in covenants that would restrict our operations.
 We cannot assure you that financing will be available in amounts or on terms acceptable to us, if at all.
-In utilizing the proceeds we received from our initial public offering and private placements, we may make additional capital contributions to our PRC subsidiaries, establish new PRC subsidiaries and make capital contributions to these new PRC subsidiaries, make loans to our PRC subsidiaries, or acquire offshore entities with operations in China in offshore transactions.
+In utilizing the proceeds we received from our initial public offering and private placements, we may make additional capital contributions to our PRC subsidiaries, establish new PRC subsidiaries and make capital contributions.
 However, most of these uses are subject to PRC regulations.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Relating to Doing Business in China-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of our offshore offerings to make loans to or make additional capital contributions to our PRC subsidiaries, our VIE and its subsidiaries, which could materially and adversely affect our liquidity and our ability to fund and expand our business" and "Item 14.
-Material Modifications
+Key Information-D. Risk Factors-Risks Relating to Doing Business in China-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of our offshore offerings to make loans to or make additional capital contributions to our PRC subsidiaries, the VIE and its subsidiaries, which could materially and adversely affect our liquidity and our ability to fund and expand our business." and "Item 14.
+Material Modifications to the Rights of Security Holders and Use of Proceeds-Use of